PerryRhodan/TTSDK-Animation/README.md

 Below is a small example highlighting the features of this library and how to use them.

 ## Plain image drawing
+The library offers the DrawableImage interface to offer a more conevnient way to draw differnt types of images.
+Below the implementation of a simple plain image is demonstrated.

 ```java
 // We need a JavaFx Canvas first
 Canvas can = new Canvas(500,  500);